jlperla/continuous_time_methods/matlab/tests/README.md

 ```
 % Assume that a large `A` matrix which was previuosly generated and needs to be checked against.
 % It could be written to a file (kept in the tests directory) as `test_1_A_output.csv` with:
 % dlmwrite('test_1_A_output.csv', A,'precision','%.10f'); %Saves a csv file with 10 digits precision.
-Avoid csvread/etc. in matlab since they have limited precision.
+%Avoid csvread/etc. in matlab since they have limited precision.

 %% Test 1: Check A against the old version
 %... calculate new A matrix